Skip to content

 Botulinum toxin works by relaxing muscles to smooth dynamic wrinkles — those that appear with movement (forehead, glabella, crow's feet).
 Filler restores volume and fills static grooves — those visible even at rest.
 They are complementary, not competitive.
 Most of my patients benefit from both.

-The facelift repositions tissues that have sagged over time — it is the definitive solution for sagging.
-Filler restores volume.
+A facelift repositions tissues that have sagged over time — it is the definitive solution for sagging.
+Fillers restore volume.
 They are different things.
 It is pointless to "fill" a sagging face with hyaluronic acid hoping it will lift — this only adds more weight to tissues that are already giving way.
-For real sagging, the facelift is the answer.
+For real sagging, a facelift is the answer.

 Collagen biostimulators (like Sculptra and Radiesse) are a different category.
 Instead of filling immediately, they stimulate your body to produce collagen over weeks and months.
 The result is more gradual and subtle, but potentially more natural on a larger scale.
-I can combine filler with hyaluronic acid for immediate results in specific areas, with biostimulators for overall improvement in skin quality and support.
+I can combine hyaluronic acid fillers for immediate results in specific areas with biostimulators for overall improvement in skin quality and support.

 In my office, I practice an integrated approach to facial rejuvenation.
 I combine different techniques according to the individual needs of each patient.
 For many, the ideal plan includes botulinum toxin for expression wrinkles, filler for volume and contour, and skincare for texture and radiance.
 And when sagging demands it, surgery — whether facelift, blepharoplasty, or lip lift — becomes a fundamental part of the treatment.

-With over twenty years of practice in plastic surgery and more than eight thousand surgeries performed, I bring the same technical and aesthetic demands to facial fillers that I apply in the operating room.
+With over twenty years of practice in plastic surgery and more than eight thousand surgeries performed, I bring the same technical and aesthetic demands to facial fillers that I bring to the operating room.
 My training with Professor Ivo Pitanguy taught me that every detail matters — and in facial fillers, the details make all the difference between a natural result and an artificial one.

 I am a full member of the Brazilian Society of Plastic Surgery (SBCP) and the American Society of Plastic Surgeons (ASPS).
 I regularly participate in conferences and update courses, keeping up with advancements in filler products and techniques.
 This ongoing education is essential because the field evolves rapidly — new products, new application techniques, and new understandings of facial anatomy emerge constantly.